 So, to avoid any mishaps like this we strongly suggest gathering up all your valuables and putting them in a safe box.
 You can then take this to a trusted family member's house or put it somewhere it won’t get mixed up with all the other boxes.

-See - we told you our moving house checklist covered everything!
+See — we told you our moving house guide has absolutely everything covered!

 Set aside the essentials

-We mention this in our packing for moving guide, so we won’t go into too much detail here.
+We talk about this in our packing for moving house guide, so we won’t go into too much detail here.
 But to summarise, set aside some boxes and bags of essentials such as work clothes, duvets and basic cooking equipment.

 When you’ve just moved in and you can’t access everything just yet, these will be a godsend.
-And if you have small children or pets this tip will prove in even more handy!
+And if you have small children or pets this tip will come in even more handy!